August 25, 2022

 STEP FOUR: Sprinkle with the desired amount of salt and/or pepper.

-STEP FIVE: Bake for 7 to 8 minutes for eggs that have a runny yolk but fully cooked whites, or for 10 to 11 minutes for eggs with a soft but solid yolk and fully cooked whites (great for making egg sandwiches!).
+STEP FIVE: Bake for seven to eight minutes for eggs that have a runny yolk but fully cooked whites.

 PRO TIP: